 CartyvilleSituated between two salmon rivers, overlooks Robinsons River, Flower garden, Beautiful beaches, walking trails nearby.

 O'Regan's, Codroy ValleyIn the beautiful Codroy Valley, 30 minutes from ferry.
 Codroy Valley Vacations partner.
 Non-smoking premises.

 Upper FerryOn Grand Codroy River, 30 minutes from ferry, overlooking bird sanctuary.
 Codroy Valley Vacations partner.

-DoylesSpacious two-bedroom vacation home with private patio and picturesque view of the Table Mountains.+1 (709) 694 1901
+DoylesSpacious three-bedroom vacation home with private patio and picturesque view of the Table Mountains.+1 (709) 694 1901

 South BranchCozy log cabin located in the beautiful Codroy Valley.+1 (709) 695 1582

 Doyles1 and 2 Bedroom fully equipped Cottages just 30 minutes from the Newfoundland Ferry.

 Upper FerryWetlands of International Importance.
 Important Bird Area.
 High concentrations, large variety of waterfowl, many rare or absent from NL.
 Info on species, Codroy Valley; displays on waterfowl, estuary.+1 (709) 955 2115